-Navigate to Network-Wide > Clients, then check the boxes of the clients that you want to allow list or block.
+Navigate to Network-wide > Monitor > Clients, then check the boxes of the clients that you want to allow list or block.
 Click on the Policy drop down above the client list, and select blocked or allow listed.
-To apply the allow list or block on a per SSID basis or only on the MX Security Appliance, select Different policies by connection and SSID.
-To clear the setting, remove the blocked or allow listed policy and select normal.
+To apply the allow list or block on a per-SSID basis or only on the MX security appliance, select Different policies by connection and SSID.
+To clear the setting, remove the block list or allow list policy and select normal.

 After this is completed it is possible to filter clients to determine which ones have a policy configured on them.

 If the client has never connected to the network, or is not in the client list, it can still have a policy applied.
 This is done using the Add client button on the Network-wide > Monitor > Clients page.
 Enter a friendly name for the device, its MAC address, and then which policy you would like applied.
 Then click Save changes.

 To view a list of clients that have been pre-configured, but not yet seen on the network, choose to show all clients with a policy.
 If a client doesn't appear immediately, the page may need to be refreshed first.